idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 One issue with pantheon is that we dont get a true composer based workflow out of the box.
  - Standard, non composer: This is a bit of a misnomer, as you can use composer to install modules and libraries, but they may be lost upon core updates/etc. Client receives core upstream updates from pantheon.
  - Composer based: This is a little more tricky as there is currently not a "one click" solution for this, however, we have created some helper scripts below.
-Client does not receive core upstream updates from pantheon, it has t update via composer manually.
+Client does not receive core upstream updates from pantheon, it has to update via composer manually.
+ - Also consider installing [terminus Site Clone](https://github.com/pantheon-systems/terminus-site-clone-plugin) which can quickly clone sites for a starter.

  For this reason, we as of now, normally spin up a standard install if a client will be continuing on with pantheon, as the updates happening automatically are extremely important.